MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/CodeEditor.md

 ![Publishing dialog](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/publishing-datetime-dialog.png)

+Using this dialog choose the date and time in your local time zone when you want this version of the web page to go public.

+Here are some tips:
+* All date and times are set relative to the time zone shown.
+Above it is in Pacific Standard Time.
+* To "un-publish" and item, simply click the "clear date/time" button.
+* You can publish in the future by setting a future date and time.
+* Setting the date and time to "now" or earlier will make the version viewable right away.

 ## Shared (Multi-user) editing

 The code editor allows for more then one person to be working on the same web page and version at a time.
 For more information [please see our documentation](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/SharedEditing.md) regarind shared editing.